-Vitamin E is found in many food sources, including seeds, nuts, spinach, and soybeans.
-The term “vitamin E” is a collective one for a group of antioxidant compounds that offer many health benefits to the body, including the regulation of hot flashes.
-One 2007 study reported a significant decline in the occurrence of hot flashes after a week of vitamin E supplementation in comparison with a placebo.
+Vitamin E has been on the radars of researchers for years, proving its efficacy against hot flashes time after time.
+One study reported a significant decline in the occurrence of hot flashes after a week of vitamin E supplementation in comparison with a placebo.

-Like vitamin B12, vitamin C is not a direct antidote to hot flashes, but boosting your intake could help prevent hot flashes by strengthening your immunity and general health.
-Vitamin C, found in citrus fruits and leafy greens, has significant antioxidant properties to help with growth, skin repair, and general healthy functioning in the body.
+Like B vitamins, vitamin C is not a direct antidote to hot flashes, but boosting your intake could help prevent hot flashes due to its antioxidant properties.
+This well-known vitamin to reduce hot flashes also strengthens your immunity and contributes to bone health by slowing down the bone turnover to loss ratio.
 The better your overall well-being, the less intense and frequent your hot flashes are likely to be.

-While vitamins and other dietary factors undoubtedly play a role in managing hot flashes, common sense is important for combating the symptom, too.
-Where you can, avoid environments that are likely to be overheated, such as saunas or stuffy rooms, and try to situate yourself next to a window or near a door where possible so you can easily excuse yourself should a hot flash take place.
+While vitamins for menopause hot flashes undoubtedly play a role in symptom relief, taking part in proper management techniques is important for combating them, too.
+Where you can, avoid environments that are likely to be overheated, and situate yourself next to a window where possible for a cool breeze.
 Experiment with different ways to remain consistently cool, and stick with whichever methods work for you and your lifestyle.